 - Dream Catcher: You could also hang a charm over your child’s bed and tell him that it is a dream catcher that catches and stops bad dreams.

-- Avoid Scary Shows and Books: Do not allow the child to watch scary shows or read scary stories before bedtime as those stories would wander in his mind and may scare him at night.
+- Avoid Reading Scary Books to Your Child Before Their Bedtime: Do not allow the child to watch scary shows or read scary stories before bedtime as those stories would wander in his mind and may scare him at night.

 - If the child has nightmares every night for a prolonged period.